 Roles:

-The senior information technology (IT) employee at WLS will serve as the Data Security Coordinator.
+The Director of Information Technology (IT) at WLS will serve as the Data Security Coordinator.
 The Data Security Coordinator, or their appointee, will be responsible for implementing data safeguards for member library data held on WLS systems.
 The Data Security Coordinator will report directly to the Executive Director in all matters relating to the data security program regardless of direct reports defined in their job description.
+In the absence of the Director of IT, the Executive Director will serve as the Data Security Coordinator.

 The Data Security Coordinator will further develop and maintain an inventory of all private information as defined in the scope section of this policy.
 The inventory will include the data point, storage location and users impacted in the event of a breach or potential breach.
 The portion of the inventory impacting public users (library patrons) is to be posted on the WLS website Privacy Page.
 The inventory and public posting are to be updated no less frequently than annually.